NASADatanauts/PaleBlueDot/story/story.md

 - Use tiny, actual image thumbnails instead of circles for navigation.
 - Include further information of each image.
 For example: EPIC's distance from Earth when the image was taken.
 - Include 'Enhanced Color Images' provided by NASA.
+- Add a subtle date selector which displays which days have images.

 ### Feedback

 Feel free to drop me an email with any questions/comments at eva@napszel.com.

-If you would like to report a bug or submit a feature request, use to the project's [GitHub page](https://github.com/NASADatanauts/PaleBlueDot).
+If you would like to report a bug or submit a feature request, use to the project's GitHub page: [https://github.com/NASADatanauts/PaleBlueDot](https://github.com/NASADatanauts/PaleBlueDot).